joshuaw001/pySQL/README.md

 2) choose **edit**

-3) you will see a pop-up asking for your id key

-4) enter your credentials

-5) change the settings of your choice

-If you don’t own a pysql id, get one by using this link:

-[key] (www.google.com)
+3) edit the settings as you like